 The department awards teaching assistantships and a research assistantship.
-To apply for either type of assistantship, please complete the TTU assistantship application form and submit it and your admission application to the TTU Graduate School.
+To apply for either type of assistantship, please complete the TTU Graduate Assistantship Application Form and submit it and your admission application to the TTU Graduate School.

 The Department awards nine graduate teaching assistantships each year on a competitive basis.
 These assistantships include a full tuition and fees waiver (except for the health insurance fee), and a stipend of $9,600 per year.
 A graduate assistant making satisfactory progress in the master's program can have his/her assistantship renewed for a second year.

 Graduate assistants work up to 20 hours a week as a tutor and/or grader during their first year and teach introductory classes during their second year of study.
 They meet on a regular basis with the Graduate Advisor for discussions about teaching techniques and are required to participate in the weekly departmental Graduate Seminar.